KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 --dry-run - only output the files created and operations performed not actually create the project.
 Alias: 'd'.
 --verbose - output more information.Alias: 'v'.
---skip-npm - do not run any npm command once the project is created --skip-git  do not create a git repos itory for the project.
+--skip-npm - do not run any npm command once the project is created --skip-git  do not create a git repository for the project.
 --directory - parent directory to create the new project into.

 If you plan to have multiple applications in the workspace, you can create an empty workspace by using the **--no-create-application** option.
 You can then use **ng generate application** to create an initial application.
 This allows a workspace name different from the initial app name, and ensures that all applications reside in the /projects subfolder, matching the structure of the configuration file.